-In Singapore, the law provides that it is the responsibility of a parent to maintain, or at least to contribute towards the maintenance, of their child.
-In the case of a divorce, the obligation continues, regardless of whether the child in their custody or in the custody of the other spouse or a third party.
-The rule applies to both legitimate and as illegitimate children.
+In Singapore, the law provides that it is the responsibility of a parent to maintain, or at least to contribute towards the maintenance of, their child.
+In the case of a divorce, the obligation continues, regardless of whether the child in their custody, or in the custody of the other spouse, or a third party.

 Child maintenance includes the reasonable provision for accommodation, clothing, food and education, and is normally required until the child reaches 21 years of age.
 It is usually ordered to be paid on a monthly basis or as a lump sum.

 If you are considering divorce or separation you should take advice from an experienced family lawyer to ensure you understand your rights and obligations and to help you reach an agreement with your spouse.

 The amount of financial support a parent should contribute for the care of any child depends on many factors, such as income, assets, age of the child, level of savings, any special needs the child might have and any additional support already being given to support the home where the child lives.